'LPBW' Audrey Roloff Tells Her Fans About Her Recent Traffic Citation

 “I’m telling you this because I have been in the car with lots of people who pick up their phone to type in an address for Google Maps, or change the song on Spotify, or answer a phone call, or dial the phone, even if they’re talking on speaker or Bluetooth.
 I just thought I’d pop on here and remind you all, because I was reminded today how dangerous it is to pick up your phone even for a split second.”

-Audrey Roloff still has an active license but another moving violation could put that in peril.
+Audrey Roloff still has an active license, but another moving violation could put that in peril.